Uncle Albert/Admiral Halsey: Elements and interpretation

 "Uncle Albert/Admiral Halsey" is composed of several unfinished song fragments that Norwegian engineer Eirik Wangberg stitched together in a similar manner to the medleys from the Beatles' 1969 album Abbey Road.
 The orchestral arrangements by George Martin were recorded in New York at A & R Recording, along with other instruments by McCartney and his new band.
-The project was moved to Los Angeles where vocals were added by Paul and Linda McCartney – her first experience of recording in a professional studio.
-The song is notable for its thunderstorm and environmental sound effects added by Wangberg in Los Angeles; he had been invited by McCartney to mix and sequence the Ram album in any way he saw fit, and he copied the thunder from a monaural film soundtrack, then fashioned an artificial stereo version of it for the song.
+The project was moved to Los Angeles, where Paul and Linda added vocals – her first experience of recording in a professional studio.
+The song is notable for its thunderstorm and environmental sound effects added by Wangberg in Los Angeles; McCartney had invited him to mix and sequence the Ram album in any way he saw fit, and he copied the thunder from a monaural film soundtrack, then fashioned an artificial stereo version of it for the song.

 McCartney stated that "Uncle Albert" was based on his uncle: "He's someone I recall fondly, and when the song was coming it was like a nostalgia thing."
 He also stated: "I had an uncle – Albert Kendall – who was a lot of fun, and when I came to write 'Uncle Albert'/'Admiral Halsey' it was loosely about addressing that older generation, half thinking, 'What would they think of the way my generation does things?'
 That's why I wrote the line 'We're so sorry, Uncle Albert.'"
 McCartney also told an American journalist, "As for Admiral Halsey, he's one of yours, an American admiral", referring to Fleet Admiral William "Bull" Halsey (1882–1959).
 McCartney has described the "Uncle Albert" section of the song as an apology from his generation to the older generation, and Admiral Halsey as an authoritarian figure who ought to be ignored.

 McCartney talks to Uncle Albert on the telephone using "a posh British accent", apologizing but not overly concerned that he does not have time to talk.

 McCartney said that the lyric, "'Hands across the water/Heads across the sky' refers to Linda and me being American and British."